 - 2 ⅓ cup powdered sugar

-- 2 tbsp sprinkles (optional) I used iridescent sprinkles.
+- 2 tablespoons sprinkles (optional) I used iridescent sprinkles.

 - Preheat oven to 350 degrees.

-- Measure out the dry ingredients together in a small bowl, set aside.
+- Measure the dry ingredients together in a small bowl.
+Combine flour mixture, set aside.

-- Using a mixer, cream together the butter and sugar.
+- Using an electric mixer, cream butter and sugar.

 - Add the egg and vanilla, mix again until creamy.

-- Add the dry ingredients and mix to combine, If using the nuts, stir them in at the end by hand.
+- In a medium bowl, add the dry ingredients to the butter mixture and mix to combine, If using the nuts, stir them in at the end by hand.

-- Drop by teaspoons onto a cookie sheet lined with parchment paper, bake for about 10 minutes.
-Remove from pan and allow them to cool on a wire rack until completely cool and are at room temperature. .
+- Drop the cookie dough balls by teaspoons onto the prepared baking sheet lined with parchment paper, bake for about 10 minutes.

 - For the frosting - When the cookies are done baking, make the brown butter.
 Brown slightly.